abbeyperini/100-days-of-code/log.md

 ## Day 85: December 31, Thursday

-**Today's Progress**: Made changes to get a 100 from Lighthouse on desktop accessibilty.
+**Today's Progress**: Made changes to get a 100 from Lighthouse on desktop accessibility.
 Finished some forgotten CSS and made error messages for login/register.
 Finished up some views, and made sure to include an option to create an item wherever the empty state gave a "create item!" message.

 **Link(s) to work** https://github.com/brodri4/Gachasphere-client